Anthony-Mlzi/Mallozzi-Anthony-a3-2D_Game/README.md

 ## Instructions

 Use the arrow keys to jump and move, spacebar to light the lamp.
-Find and make collide with the black dot.
+Find and collide with the black dot(the lamp).

 ![IMG_0679](https://github.com/user-attachments/assets/b264eb0a-ecbe-46e0-8500-40246de10e7d)
 ![IMG_0678](https://github.com/user-attachments/assets/246e2db9-498e-431f-a5bd-f3986cdb4d49)